 The extras are most welcome, starting with a new 51 minute collection of deleted scenes.
 Should they have been kept in?
 Probably not, but like anything David Lynch does, for me, once I started watching, I couldn't stop.
 Most of the beginning of the film is fleshed out, showing what happened to Jeffrey's father and his return home from school.
 None of the strangeness was left on the cutting room floor, but these scenes are still quite fascinating.

 There is the featurette "Mysteries of Love".
 It features plenty of new interviews with cast members Kyle MacLachlan, Isabella Rossellini, Dennis Hopper and Laura Dern, plus plenty of archival footage of David Lynch discussing his film.
-In addition, there are some outtakes, an extensive photo gallery that includes some cool international posters, a short clip of Siskel and Ebert reviewing the film (Siskel loved it, and made it a top ten pick for the year, while Ebert loathed it, like he does most David Lynch films), plus a trailer and two TV spots.
+In addition, there are some outtakes for color testing, plus a modern look back at the film with archival footage that's quite a trip in and of itself.

 Fans embrace it, detractors loathe it if you arent sure which one you are, slip into Blue Velvet for a couple of hours and see what you think.
 One things for certain you wont walk away from the picture on neutral ground.